This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 11. Khe San - Cold Chisel

-• Honourable mentions: Friday on my mind - Easybeats; Long way to the top - AC/DC; Am I ever going to see you again - Angels; Boys Light Up - Aussie Crawl; Georgy Girl - Seekers; Treaty - Yothi Yindi; Never Tear Us Apart - INXS; Evie - Stevie Wright; Most People I know - Bill Thorpe;
+• Honourable mentions: Friday on my mind - Easybeats; Long way to the top - AC/DC; Am I ever going to see you again - Angels; Boys Light Up - Aussie Crawl; Georgy Girl - Seekers; Treaty - Yothi Yindi; Never Tear Us Apart - INXS; Evie - Stevie Wright;

 Return to top